rraymondgh/plugins/README.md

    - Verify the plugin is compatible with the current API version

 4. **Runtime errors**:
-   - Look for error messages in the Navidrome logs
+   - Look for error messages in the app logs
    - Add debug logging to your plugin
    - Check if the error is permission-related before debugging plugin logic